 Employing openly gay teachers would provide both positive role-models for gay pupils, and help to dispel ignorance amongst pupils as a whole, thereby preventing prejudice from taking root.
 At one Hawaiian school, students spoke out in support of their openly gay teacher when he faced discrimination at work.
 The students condemned what they described as a discriminatory atmosphere on campus.
 7

 Prejudice clearly needs to be addressed in schools, both amongst pupils and teachers.
 Prejudice comes from ignorance, and can be best tackled with exposure and education.

 Lack of information for gay pupils

-Young gay men are disproportionately affected by various sexual health issues, specifically HIV.
+Young gay men around the world are disproportionately affected by various sexual health issues, specifically HIV.
 They need to receive the information that will enable them to identify risks, and to take action to protect themselves before they reach an age when they will become sexually active.
-An education system that fails in this regard is one that puts lives at risk.

 It is important for both straight and gay pupils to be given information and skills for HIV prevention.
 Furthermore, just as gay pupils need to know how to protect themselves in the event that they choose to have a heterosexual encounter, straight pupils need to be able to protect themselves should they have sex with a person of the same gender.

 "I was waiting and expecting to hear something about homosexuality, safe sex and different things in sex education.
 Maybe some information that could help me.
 But I got nothing.
 There was nothing." - Tim